DraagDunk/student_shuffler/README.md

  ## TODO

- * Save groups to .txt file.

  * Package app as executable file.

  * Implement limits to the size of groups based in number of students.

+ * Remove student from list